selodesigns/SELO-FileFlow/README.md

 ## Credits

 - Original Windows version by SELOdev
-- Linux port and enhancements by [Your Name]
+- Linux port and enhancements by SELOdev
 - Built with Python, PyQt5, watchdog, and PyYAML

 ---